masneyb/monongalia-preston-wv-trail-maps/README.md

   - Debian/Ubuntu: `sudo apt-get install mapserver-bin ttf-freefont`
 * Change into the relevant subdirectory in this project and build the map:
   `make`.
+* Note: The GPX files are automatically generated from the SHP files.